paula-forteza/active-citizen/README.md

 ## Technology Stack
-Active Citizen is by most parts a Javascript library using Nodejs, Express, Passport, Sequelize (Postgres), Redis, Web Components, Polymer and Tensorflow (Google's AI library) and PredictionIO.
+Active Citizen is by most parts a Javascript library using Nodejs, Express, Passport, Sequelize (Postgres), Redis, Web Components, Polymer and Tensorflow and PredictionIO.

 ## Current features
 - Activity stream engine based on the W3C Activity Stream standards specification